jeremytammik/voltage_controlled_relay/README.md

 <img src="img/2023-02-22_relay_schematic_02.jpg" alt="Voltage controlled switch schematic" title="Voltage controlled switch schematic" width="500"/> <!-- 1788 x 1318 pixels -->
 </center>

-## Voltage Divider
+## Voltage Divider with Resistor

-We need to convert the input battery voltage range [24V,30V] to fit into the ESP32 ADC input voltage range [0V,3.3V], cf. [ESP32 ADC tutorial &ndash; read analog voltage in Arduino](https://deepbluembedded.com/esp32-adc-tutorial-read-analog-voltage-arduino/).
+We need to convert the input battery voltage range [24V,31V] to fit into the ESP32 ADC input voltage range [0V,3.3V], cf. [ESP32 ADC tutorial &ndash; read analog voltage in Arduino](https://deepbluembedded.com/esp32-adc-tutorial-read-analog-voltage-arduino/).
 For simplicity, we implement a simple voltage divider using resistors.
 Unfortunately, this means that the lower part of the range will never be used.